 When you have a fundraising campaign, you aren't just raising money for a cause or goal.
 You're also getting people excited and passionate about your new building.

-Simply announcing you're having a fundraiser can let people know the new building is very important to the church.
+Simply announcing you're having a church fundraiser can let people know the new building is very important.
 They'll start focusing on all of the great things that could come from meeting your set financial goals.
 All of that excitement could easily lead to more donations.

 Formalize Your Goals